Skip to content

 All the information on how to set up the emulator can be found here and here.
 The setup is straightforward with links to every necessary resource.
 There's even a brief explanation of the customized drivers that I mentioned earlier.
 With that, you can now read your VNs on your phone!

-WINDOWS EMULATION... or something close to it
+Windows Emulation... or something close to it

 Now... now I can finally talk about my babies!!!
 It is worth mentioning that although I do refer to them as "Windows emulators", I would say they are closer to Wine emulators.
 Well, leaving my autistic behaviour aside, let's get to the important stuff.
-At least for now, we have 3 emulators in charge of running Windows programs on Android: Exagear, Winlator, and Mobox.
+At least for now, we have 3 emulators in charge of running Windows programs on Android: ExaGear, Winlator, and Mobox.
 I'm going to talk about each two of them here, so be prepared!

 Well, let's start by talking about ExaGear.
 It was a paid project whose focus was essentially to run 32-bit Windows programs on Android.
 As I've mentioned before, even though I referred to them as "Windows emulators", the truth is that they are nothing more than Wine emulators.

 Having said that, let me rank ExaGear among the other three: it's the slowest and has the least support.
-As I mentioned before, it only works on 32-bit programs, so any 64-bit visual novel won't work on it.
+As I mentioned before, it only works with 32-bit programs, so any 64-bit visual novel won't work on it.
 Furthermore, running it decently will depend a lot on the VN itself.
-I also recommend having a decent phone, but compared to Yuzu and Vita3K, anything with performance comparable to Snapdragon 845 should be more than enough for this emulator.
+I also recommend having a decent phone, but compared to Yuzu and Vita3K, anything with performance comparable to the Snapdragon 845 should be more than enough for this emulator.
 Oh, and even with a VERY good device, your VN may still lag a bit, or even take 10 minutes to open.
 It all depends on the VN, and I recommend you test each game.

 Setup files: